 Exercise of Discretion

 In exercising its discretion as to the level of executive compensation and its components, the Compensation Committee considers a number of factors.
 Members of the Compensation Committee conduct informal surveys of compensation paid to comparable executives within and without the consumer finance industry.
 The Compensation Committee finds these data useful primarily in evaluating the overall level of compensation paid or to be paid to the Company’s executive officers.
-The Compensation Committee noted that the Company met and exceeded its budget objectives for the year.
+Financial factors considered included earnings, revenue, originations, and budget attainment.
 Operational factors considered included individual and group management goals; indicators of the performance and credit quality of the Company’s servicing portfolio, including levels of delinquencies and charge-offs; and indicators of successful management of personnel, including employee stability.
 All of such factors are assessed with reference to the judgment of the Compensation Committee as to the degree of difficulty of achieving desired outcomes.
 With respect to payment of annual bonuses and grants of stock options, the Compensation Committee also takes note of factors relating to the degree of the Company’s success over the most recent year.

 Specific Objectives and Evaluation

 In the first quarter of 2022 the Compensation Committee designated specific objectives with respect to the Chief Executive Officer to be accomplished within the year 2022, and fixed weights to be associated with each such objective.
 The Chief Executive Officer proposed to the committee specific annual objectives with respect to each other executive officer of the Company, which the committee, after making certain modifications, approved.
 These objectives and the Compensation Committee’s administration of the annual incentive bonus element of compensation are discussed in detail below, under the heading “ – Grants of Plan-Based Awards in Last Fiscal Year – Executive Management Bonus Plan.”